mk-fg/fgtk/README.md

 optionally checking compression factor to put destination file there instead of source, if it doesn't improve enough on resulting file size.

-Idea here is to avoid storing placebo-quality media when 720p30/opus-96k A/V is good enough, and anything beyond that is a pointless waste of space.
+Idea here is to avoid storing placebo-quality media in bad old codecs when 720p30/2c96k with av1/opus is good enough, and anything beyond that tends to be a massive waste of space.

 <a name=hdr-totty></a>
 ##### [totty](desktop/media/totty)